Lauren Dasse, Esq.

-Social Services Coordinator
+Social Services Program Manager

 Kaitlin (Kait) Porter grew up in northeast Pennsylvania and earned her B.A. in International Relations and Spanish with a minor in Latin American Studies from Ursinus College.
 Before attending graduate school, she worked with a transitional housing program in Colorado and as a crisis counselor for a domestic violence agency in Maryland, along with internships in Colombia and Honduras.
 While attending Boston College for her Master of Social Work, she worked with immigration services at a community development organization and most recently returned from Cambodia where she was working with a program for refugees and building capacity for local staff.
 Kaitlin joined the Florence Project in August 2015.
 She enjoys traveling, reading, swimming, hiking, drawing, and exploring new places.

 Managing Social Worker, Children’s Program